 - A: If you encounter a candidate who requests not to be recorded, the recording is easy to turn off.
 To stop recording a BrightHire phone interview, simply press the “Cancel Recording” button.
-You do not need to call the candidate back or spin up a new Zoom, simply continue the conversation and none of it will be recorded.
+You do not need to call the candidate back or create a new Zoom link, simply continue the conversation and none of it will be recorded.
 To stop the recording in Zoom, use the stop button in the top left of the Zoom or in the control window.

 Q: Will BrightHire take notes for me?

 - A: With BrightHire, the notes you take in the Interview Assistant will be time-stamped to take you right back into key moments.
 BrightHire’s Auto-Highlights pull out key moments for you after the interview.
 You can toggle these on or off when you’re reviewing the interview in BrightHire by using the switch above the Notes section.